KrishnaswamyLab/ImageFlowNet/README.md

-# ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images
+# ImageFlowNet
 ### Krishnaswamy Lab, Yale University
 [![Twitter](https://img.shields.io/twitter/follow/KrishnaswamyLab.svg?style=social&label=Follow)](https://twitter.com/KrishnaswamyLab)
 [![Github Stars](https://img.shields.io/github/stars/ChenLiu-1996/MedicalImageProgression.svg?style=social&label=Stars)](https://github.com/ChenLiu-1996/MedicalImageProgression/)

+This is the official implementation of:

+ImageFlowNet: Forecasting Multiscale Trajectories of Disease Progression with Irregularly-Sampled Longitudinal Medical Images

 ## Abstract
 The forecasting of disease progression from images is a holy grail for clinical decision making.
 However, this task is complicated by the inherent high dimensionality, temporal sparsity and sampling irregularity in longitudinal image acquisitions.
 Existing methods often rely on extracting hand-crafted features and performing time-series analysis in this vector space, leading to a loss of rich spatial information within the images.
 To overcome these challenges, we introduce ImageFlowNet, a novel framework that learns latent-space flow fields that evolve multiscale representations in joint embedding spaces using neural ordinary differential equations (ODEs) and stochastic differential equations (SDEs) to model disease progression in the image domain.
 We provide theoretical insights that support our formulation of ODEs, and motivate our regularizations of visual features, latent space organization, and trajectory smoothness.
 We then demonstrate its effectiveness through empirical evaluations on three longitudinal medical image datasets depicting progression in retinal geographic atrophy, multiple sclerosis, and glioblastoma.
 Our approach allows for a more comprehensive and intuitive representation of the disease trajectory compared to traditional methods, and we hope to inspire further investigations in this new field of research.